Punkt 2018 (30 August - 1 September)

 A new name at the Punkt stage is Agnes Hvizdalek, an improvising vocalist originating from Vienna’s experimental music scene and based in Oslo and Vienna.
 We heard her performing in Oslo and were extremely impressed.
 Hvizdalek will perform at the Kristiansand Kunsthall, and so will Scottish guitarist Matthew Collings, whose work contrasts the crushed guitars and textures of My Bloody Valentine or Sonic Youth with structures more akin to contemporary classical composers like Steve Reich or David Lang.

 Among the live remixers this year, we’re happy to present Norwegian Grammy nominee Tortusa (John Derek Bishop) in collaboration with Inge W. Breistein, and an old acquaintance of Punkt: J. Peter Schwalm.
-More remixers will be announced.
+Other remixers include Anja Lauvdal, Heida Mobeck, Clive Bell, Erik Honoré, Jan Bang, Eivind Aarset, /Grå, and Doglover95.

-Punkt Seminars: Jason Lindner will talk about his “Blackstar” experience, music journalist Svein Terje Torvik will revive his much-missed “Atlantis” radio programme – and there’s more to come.
+Punkt Seminars: Jason Lindner will talk about his “Blackstar” experience, music journalist Svein Terje Torvik will revive his much-missed “Atlantis” radio programme – and David Toop comes to talk about his classic “Ocean of Sound” which has just been reissued.